 The Long Point World Biosphere Reserve Foundation

-Long Point Biosphere Reserve is a non-profit registered Canadian charity.
+Long Point Biosphere Region is a non-profit registered Canadian charity.

 The Long Point World Biosphere Reserve Foundation promotes research, monitoring, community outreach and education, partnerships, and projects that support the goals of biodiversity, conservation and sustainable communities in Norfolk County.
 We exchange information and work collaboratively with the Canadian Biosphere Reserves Association, as well as other biosphere reserves in Canada and around the world.
 Our World Biosphere Reserve designation by the United Nations Educational, Scientific and Cultural Organization and Man and Biosphere progam does not bring with it any new authorities over lands, water or resources.